aurelien-boch/ziapi/examples/readme.md

 # Examples

-Here is a summary containing link to all examples (
+Here is a summary containing links to all examples

 ## Read carefully:
 Please note that no module is really implemented since that would be considered as cheating.
 There are only some prints as